AidenBurgess/CompoundCalculator/README.md

 # CompoundCalculator
 Calculate future savings with: capital, rate, years, yearly contribution.

+# How to Run
+Download all files as a ZIP.
+Extract files into the same folder.
+Ensure python and Tkinter are installed.
+Run calculator.py

 # What I Learned
 Use of multiple scripts for one program.
 Ability to compartmentalise my code into functions and classes.